Cypressor/isupervision/README.md

 - password: teststudentpw
 ### Additional users:
 If you want to take a look at additional test user data, log in with admin account and look at the "Studenten"/"Assistenten" tabs.
+The unhashed passwords are intentionally stored and shown in the "Studenten"/"Assistenten" view, just to make testing easier.
+I am totally aware that this shouldn't be the case in any proper application.
 ***
 ## Comments: